Pet food manufacturing: how to get started

 Dietary supplement manufacturing requires a lot of precision.
 Relying on outdated systems or inefficient Excel spreadsheets isn’t going to cut it.

-Katana is a cloud-based manufacturing software that can help dietary supplement producers streamline their operations and improve efficiency.
+Katana is a cloud-based inventory software that can help dietary supplement producers streamline their operations and improve efficiency.
 Katana has many features perfect for supplement manufacturers, including:

 Katana is invaluable for dietary supplement manufacturers looking to improve efficiency and streamline operations.
-Sign up now to get a free 14-day trial and see how Katana can simplify your business management.
+Request a demo today and see how Katana can simplify your business management.